scharris/ts-react-express-skeleton/README.md

 for your account", add folder `C:\Apps\dev\nodejs` to the `Path` environment variable.

+## Run the application database
+This variant of the skeleton app uses a database to store the application data.
+Follow the instructions in `db/database-setup.md` to setup and run the application database before continuing.

 ## Install client and server node packages
 Start a new instance of PowerShell (so it will see the path changes just made), and navigate to